-In the 2013-14 academic year, I am a Fellow at the Newhouse Center for the Humanities at Wellesley College.
+In the 2013-14 academic year, I was a Fellow at the Newhouse Center for the Humanities at Wellesley College.
 While in residence, I am working on the philosophy of Margaret Cavendish, particularly her views on the mind, her naturalism, and her arguments for panpsychism.
 I also hope to do some work on her proto-science fictional, quasi-feminist utopian adventure story, The Blazing World.

 In the future, I shall continue working on Spinoza and Cavendish, but I shall also expand my work on early modern naturalism, panpsychism, and vitalism in the 17th Century.

 You may also read a longer more formal research statement.